 About Nicole Maldonado

-Nicole Maldonado is a partner at Baum Hedlund Aristei & Goldman who dedicates her practice to representing consumers who have been injured or lost their lives due to defective consumer products.
+Nicole Maldonado is a shareholder at Baum Hedlund Aristei & Goldman who dedicates her practice to representing consumers who have been injured or lost their lives due to defective consumer products.
 Her work at the firm is primarily in Mass Torts and Multidistrict Litigation.

 About Baum Hedlund